 Demand Response Survey Submission to ERCOT

-Non-Opt-In Entities (NOIEs) that are classified by ERCOT as having a reporting requirement and that have Customers participating in Demand/price response programs are required to complete and submit the NOIE Demand Response Survey to ERCOT between October 1 and October 31 of the survey year and, if applicable, should report on all events from October 1 of the prior year through September 30 of the survey year.
+Non-Opt-In Entities (NOIEs) that are classified by ERCOT as having a reporting requirement and that have Customers participating in Demand/price response programs are required to complete and submit NOIE Demand Response Participation and Event Surveys to ERCOT between October 1 and October 31 of the survey year and, if applicable, should report on all events from October 1 of the prior year through September 30 of the survey year.
 Note: ERCOT’s analysis is limited to events during the summer months, but it is important to flag events at other times so they are not used in calculating baselines.
-Details of the DRDataCollectionNOIE file are provided in the ‘Data Exchange Instructions’ section below.
+Details of the DRDataCollectionNOIEParticipation and DRDataCollectionNOIEEvent files are provided in the ‘Data Exchange Instructions’ section below.

-The survey should be completed by indicating the number of residential and non-residential Customers participating in each of the programs as of September 1 of the survey year.
-The NOIE should also complete the deployment event section of the survey by providing details on specific deployment events.
-The program categories for which deployment event details are applicable are as follows: 4CP – Advise-Control; 4CP Incentive; CPP – Critical Peak Pricing; CVR – Conservation Voltage Reduction; OLC – Other Direct Load Control; OTH – Other Voluntary Demand Response Product; and PR – Peak Rebate.
+The participation survey should be completed by indicating the number of residential and non-residential Customers participating in each of the programs as of September 1 of the survey year.
+The event survey should be completed for each deployment event by providing details on specific deployment events.

 NOIE Reporting Considerations